Jp1Github/Dashboard-Visualization/README.md

 The owner of this Github repository may contain links to external websites that are not provided nor maintained by or in any way affiliated by the repository owner nor Github.
-The repository owner does not guarantee the accuracy, adequacy, relevance, validity, reliability, availability, free of virus, harmful components, timeliness or completeness of any information on these external websites.
+The repository owner does not guarantee the accuracy, adequacy, relevance, validity, reliability, availability, free of virus or harmful components, timeliness or completeness of any information on these external websites.